more-cars/rest-api/README.md

     * can be run multiple times
         * if a newer version is available it will be installed
 * run `npm run minikube:start` to start a local minikube cluster
-    * this should open the kubernetes dashboard in the browser (~30-60 seconds)
+    * this should open the kubernetes dashboard in the browser (wait ~30-60 seconds)
 * run `npm run minikube:stop` to stop the minikube cluster
     * can also be achieved by aborting the `minikube:start` terminal (`ctrl` + `c` or `command` + `c`)
 * run `npm run minikube:delete` to destroy the minikube cluster